Abdallahozaifa/Penn-State-Directory-API/README.md

 Authors
 -------
-psd-api was created by Hozaifa Abdalla and Kenneth Schnall
+psd-api was created by Hozaifa Abdalla and Kenneth Schnall.

 License
 -------